 BoF: So, this is a pretty big company with many different divisions and products, which can lead to confusion in the market about the Swarovski brand.
 If you were going to distill what Swarovski stands for, what would it be?

 NS: I would say quality and craftsmanship within crystal manufacturing.
 Give me 5 years and hopefully we can say design-driven.
-We are really trying to create a product that’s relevant to the consumer and we’re trying to embrace our consumer, whether that is the fashion designer that’s using our product or the end consumer who buys our jewelry
+We are really trying to create a product that’s relevant to the consumer and we’re trying to embrace our consumer, whether that is the fashion designer that’s using our product or the end consumer who buys our jewellery.

 BoF: Speaking of design, let’s talk about the long-standing relationship between haute couture and Swarovski.
 You are opening a new exhibition about this relationship during Paris Fashion Week.
 Can you talk to me a bit about how that relationship started, and how important that is to the business today, both in terms of innovation and design?